top of page

 At Waltana, we manage this in two ways:

-2. In-person collection in Switzerland with export: If you visit our showroom in Lausanne and plan to export the watch personally, you’ll initially pay the price including VAT.
+2. In-Person Collection in Switzerland with Export: If you visit our showroom in Lausanne and plan to export the watch personally, you will initially pay the price including VAT.
 We then provide you with a stamped export form (or official invoice) that can be used at the Swiss border for a VAT refund, provided it's validated by customs.

 You must send us a proof of export (e.g., stamped form) within a few days to process the VAT refund.